viboes/tags/doc/proposals/overload/DXXXX_Overload.md

 ```

-*Requires:* there is a `common_type` of the result of the overloads, which will be the result type of the `overload` function.

 *Returns:* A function object that behaves as if all the parameters were overloaded when
 calling it.

-*Thows:* Any exception throw during the construction of the resulting function object.
+*Thows:* Any exception thrown during the construction of the resulting function object.

 ## Implementation